Everything you need to know about Record Store Day at Rough Trade...

 Drop 1: Saturday 12th June - remaining titles on sale now

-Drop 2: Saturday 17th July - view list
+Drop 2: Saturday 17th July - remaining titles on sale now

-On this page you will find all you need to know about the events at Rough Trade this year, including the all-important safety guidelines.
+On this page you will find all you need to know about our RSD events at Rough Trade this year, including the all-important safety guidelines.
 We will be sharing more news regarding any further activities happening in-store as and when we get the info.